| GENERAL INFO (Jump to Diary)|

 only buy one plain one, and it is real sweet and tasty.

 As I see it, the big Atom from the world exhibition is the "Eiffel Tower" of Belgium, and that is my next target.
-It take some time to clear Brussels, but the many old buildings, along with the bright new and fancy one make it a pleasant drive.
+It take some time to clear Brussels, but the many old buildings, along with the bright new and fancy ones, make it a pleasant drive.

 The Atom is significantly larger than I had expected: It is huge!
 Normally, iconic sights tend to be way smaller (except the pyramids), but this exceed my exportations.
 I just stop to make a few photos, before I head on towards Meise and the National Plantentuin van Belgie; their big botanical garden.

 The National Plantentuin van Belgie is huge!
 But mainly made up by a forest-like park.
 Several lakes and ponds, one with a huge château in.
 The Palais des Plantes is equal huge; here are 18.000 plants, and it is so well kept.
 Well, except their Victoria-pond.
 It is soaked in algae.
 I meet a gardener, and he tell me, they can't figure why.
-It turns out they have filled new soil in for the Victoria plants: Enriched compost!
+It turns out they have filled new soil in, for the Victoria plants: Enriched compost!
 No wonder they drown in algae!
 I advise they to shift the water, perhaps the soil and add a lot of hay to the pond.

-I enjoy the rest of the waste covered collections, but skip the major mart of the park.
+I enjoy the rest of the waste covered collections, but skip the major part of the park.
 I have another botanical garden in sight: Gents.
 Again, I pass through the farmland, but now, it is Dutch-flat.
 No reason to use the minor roads, except for the cosy farms - which I have plenty of photos of by now.
 The highways are in general in a bad state; uneven and with pot-holes.
 But the traffic smooth, and soon after, I'm in Gent.

 More flat landscape, and I'm at the coast in Veurne.
 It